 In many types of apps, you have to access files.
 They can be in your app bundle, on the file system, or even somewhere on the web.
 You need to have someway to refer to where they are in your code.
 On Apple platforms, you basically have 2 choices, as a String or aURL.

 Given the address bar right above you, or any use of a terminal, a Swift String would be a very understandable choice, I mean, that’s all that text is in the address bar, right?
-Many of the older APIs in the Cocoa and Cocoa Touch SDKs take NSURLs and Strings (referred to as a “path” in those APIs usually), but things are moving more and more towards just using NSURL everywhere.
-NSURL has many advantages over String paths, most notably that you can access different parts of the URL from properties, instead of having to write your own code to parse those components from the path String.
+Many of the older APIs in the Cocoa and Cocoa Touch SDKs take URLs and Strings (referred to as a “path” in those APIs usually), but things are moving more and more towards just using URL objects everywhere.
+URL objects have many advantages over String paths, most notably that you can access different parts of the URL from properties, instead of having to write your own code to parse those components from the path String.

-Stay tuned as we learn a thing or two about creating and using NSURL in your Swift app.
+Stay tuned as we learn a thing or two about creating and using URL objects in your Swift app.